 Once the draft EIS is approved by the ADOT EP administrator, ADOT makes the draft EIS available for public review.
-ADOT's PIP will be used to notify the public and meet FHWA requirements to reach potential Title VI and EJ populations.
+ADOT's PIP will be used to notify the public and meet FHWA requirements to reach potential Title VI populations.

-Under NEPA Assignment, ADOT files the draft EIS with EPA as specified in 40 CFR 1506.9 prior to its formal release for public and agency review and comment.
-EPA publishes an NOA of the EIS in the Federal Register (40 CFR 1506.10).
+Under NEPA Assignment, ADOT files the draft EIS with EPA prior to its formal release for public and agency review and comment.
+EPA publishes an NOA of the EIS in the Federal Register.
 The NOA invites comments from all interested parties and identifies where the draft EIS can be reviewed, the date by which comments must be received, and the address of the person to which comments should be sent.